johnnyreilly/throttle-requests-react-hook/README.md

 In fact, for this demo we're not interested in the results of these HTTP requests; rather we're interested in how the browser copes with this approach.
 (Spoiler: not well!)
 It's worth considering that requesting a text file from a server running on the same machine as the browser should be fast.

-So we'll run `yarn start` and got to http://localhost:3000 to get to the app.
+So we'll run `yarn start` and go to http://localhost:3000 to get to the app.
 Running with Devtools open results in the following unhappy affair:

 ![chrome weeping softly](i-want-it-all.gif)

-The GIF above has actually been edited significantly for length.
+The GIF above has been edited significantly for length.
 In reality it took 20 seconds for the first request to be fired, prior to that Chrome was unresponsive.
-When requests do start to fire, a significant number fail with `net::ERR_INSUFFICIENT_RESOURCES`.
-Further to that, those requests that are fired sit in "Stalled" state prior to being executed.
+When requests did start to fire, a significant number failed with `net::ERR_INSUFFICIENT_RESOURCES`.
+Further to that, those requests that were fired sat in "Stalled" state prior to being executed.
 This is a consequence of [Chrome limiting the number of connections - all browsers do this](https://developers.google.com/web/tools/chrome-devtools/network/reference#timing):

 > There are already six TCP connections open for this origin, which is the limit.
 Applies to HTTP/1.0 and HTTP/1.1 only.